gateremark/Plant_Disease_ML_Model2/README.md

 ## Credits

 The PlantVillage Dataset and the MobileNetV2 pre-trained model in Tensorflow Keras are used for this project.
-Special thanks to these resources for making this project possible.
+Special thanks to [Victor Ndaba](https://github.com/ndaba1) for making this project possible.

 ## License